 Environmental sustainability is at the heart of Victoria and Melbourne’s future.
-Melburnians are choosing how to meet their daily needs without compromising the ability of future generations to be able to do the same.
+Melburnians are choosing how to meet their daily needs without compromising future generations’ ability to do the same.

-There are already 4.8 million sq. metres of green public park land in Melbourne’s city centre alone.
-The city’s urban ecology is being designed and managed to balance between its flora and fauna, microclimate, water cycles and its human, social and economic infrastructure.
+There are already 4.8 million sq. metres of green public parkland in Melbourne’s city centre alone.
+The city’s urban ecology is being designed and managed to balance its flora and fauna, microclimate, water cycles and its human, social and economic infrastructure.

-Planning for sustainable growth is the Victorian Government’s long-term plan for managing Melbourne’s rapid growth and development.
+The Victorian Government’s long-term plan for sustainable growth is to manage Melbourne’s rapid growth and development.

-So it’s great to know that when you move to Melbourne, the beautiful environment is being preserved for years to come.
+So it’s great to know that when you move to Melbourne, the beautiful environment will be preserved for years.

 9) Perfect For Sports Fanatics

-If there’s a sport to be played there’s a great chance there’s a following for it here in Melbourne.
-With world class sporting facilities, state-of-the-art arenas and a 24/7 festival-like atmosphere, this athletic city has hosted just about everything and everyone.
+If there’s a sport to be played, there’s a great chance there’s a following for it here in Melbourne.
+With world-class sporting facilities, state-of-the-art arenas and a 24/7 festival-like atmosphere, this athletic city has hosted almost everyone.

-You may be surprised that these world-famous stadiums are all within walking distance of the city centre too.
-You can wander the famous art-covered laneways at 6pm and still be seated at the stadium in time for England vs. Australia in the Rugby World Cup or The Ashes.
+You may be surprised that these world-famous stadiums are also within walking distance of the city centre.
+You can wander the famous art-covered laneways at 6pm and still be seated at the stadium in time for England vs Australia in the Rugby World Cup or The Ashes.

 10) Schools Your Kids Will Love!

-Victoria and Melbourne has some of the best primary schools in Australia with highly qualified teachers and programs.
+Victoria and Melbourne have some of the best primary schools in Australia, with highly qualified teachers and programs.
 There are seven years of primary school – grade ‘prep’ (preparatory year) to grade six.